Blake Neely

 Blake Neely (born April 28, 1969) is an American composer, conductor, and orchestrator.
-He has been nominated for seven Emmy Awards for his work on Everwood, The Pacific, Pan Am, Pamela, a Love Story, Good Night Oppy and won the Emmy (2021) for The Flight Attendant.
+He has been nominated for seven Emmy Awards for his work on Everwood, The Pacific, Pan Am, Pamela, a Love Story, and Good Night Oppy, and won the Emmy (2021) for The Flight Attendant.

 Early life

 Neely was born in Paris, Texas.
 His father was a rancher and professor, and his mother a journalist and author.
 He studied linguistics at the University of Texas.

 Work

-Neely has contributed to and been credited on a mulitude of film and TV projects over the years, such as Everwood (which earned him a 2003 Emmy Award nomination for the theme), the first three Pirates of the Caribbean films, King Kong, The Last Samurai, and The Great Buck Howard.
+Neely has contributed to and been credited on a multitude of film and TV projects over the years, such as Everwood (which earned him a 2003 Emmy Award nomination for the theme), the first three Pirates of the Caribbean films, King Kong, The Last Samurai, and The Great Buck Howard.
 Other film projects in which he is the sole composer are Elvis and Anabelle, Starter for 10, The Wedding Date and Greyhound.